magento/knowledge-base/src/troubleshooting/general/adobe-commerce-244-update-composer.md

         }
     }
     ```
-* If the project has been created by other way and doesn't have `"dealerdirect/phpcodesniffer-installer"` in `"require-dev"` section:
+* If the project has been created by another way and doesn't have `"dealerdirect/phpcodesniffer-installer"` in `"require-dev"` section:
     ```json
     "config": {
         "allow-plugins": {